lubiepomaranczki/Branchnamer/README.md

 Branchname is a Chrome extesion for Azure Devops that generates the name for the branch which makes your work quicker as you don't have to type the name on your own.

 ## Example
-Let's assume you have a PBI _#3387 - Create login page_.
+Let's assume you have a PBI `#3387 - Create login page`.
 If you click on Branchnamer logo it will open a pop up in which you will have the name of the branch `3387-create-login-page`.
+Copy it, paste it to textfield and you are good to go.
 Simple as that.

 ## Roadmap
 1. Design popup feature request